yorevs/homesetup/README.md

 ### Starship Setup

 HomeSetup, now, bundles starship prompt.
 It's has an out-of-the-box configuration.
 For a full list of features and configurations please checkout the [Starship](https://starship.rs/) website.
+Please check the [Starship Plugin](docs/handbook/pages/applications/bash/hhs-app/plugins/starship.md) document for mode details about HomeSetup / Starship integration.

+### ColorLS Integration

+HomeSetup, now, integrates the new modern **ls** command [ColorLS](https://github.com/athityakumar/colorls).
+HomeSetup will not install it, but once you have installed it, it will be used instead of the built-in **ls**.

+Please check the [ColorLS Setup](docs/COLOR_LS_SETUP.md) document for more instructions on how to set up ColorLS.

 ## Uninstallation